 YES.
 That is why it is important to have medical insurance while you are living in the US.
 That is also why we provide so many services on-campus at no cost to students.

 You should also know that off-campus specialist or hospital care will be completely or partially covered by the student insurance plan.
 Students should expect to pay any remaining costs related to off-campus specialists, emergency care, hospitalizations or other expensive tests or treatments.
 Please Note: While the Drew Student Insurance pays up to 80% of covered expenses, no insurance plan covers 100% of these services.

 Are international students required to purchase medical insurance?

 YES.
-All full-time students are required to carry medical insurance by New Jersey law and students will be billed by Drew automatically.
+All full-time students are required to carry medical insurance and students will be billed by Drew automatically.
 (ALL international students who are not permanent residents are considered full time by INS.
 Full-time international students who are permanent residents will be charged the same as domestic students).
 The fee will be found on the tuition bill.
-If you are NOT billed in error, please telephone the business office at 973-408-3114 or email the business office ( email@example.com) to arrange enrollment.
+If you are NOT billed in error, please telephone the business office at 973-408-3114 or email the business office (email@example.com) to arrange enrollment.

 As of 1996, the US government requires students with J1 visas to purchase family insurance when they bring their spouse and children with them.
 However, Drew University requires ALL students to purchase medical insurance for their spouse and children who are residing in Drew housing.

 While students with comparable insurance may waive out of the Drew plan, international students are strongly urged to purchase the Drew plan.
 That is because it is usually has better benefits (like no deductible) than most US plans that are bought in your home country.
 It is also an advantage to have a plan than has been designed for Drew students exclusively.

 My friend told me that he did not have to pay for health care for his family when he was a student at Drew several years ago.
 Has that changed?